sonelu/roboglia/docs/reference/dynamixel.rst

 .. automodule:: roboglia.dynamixel

-This module contains classes that are specific for interation with dynamixel devices.
+This module contains classes that are specific for interaction with dynamixel devices.

 *Buses*